Hurricane Florence Drops To Category Two, But Still Wildly Dangerous Due To Size, Experts Say

-After the “monster” storm was categorized as a level 4 earlier on Wednesday, it dropped back down to a 3, as The Inquisitr reported.
+After the “monster” storm was categorized as a level 4 earlier on Wednesday, it dropped back down to a 3, as the Inquisitr reported.
 Now, Thursday morning, the hurricane category has continued downward to level 2, but is as dangerous as ever, according to Accuweather.
 As of today, the storm boasts winds of 110 miles per hour and is expected to remain at its current category until at least later this evening.
 However, there is always a chance Florence could pick back up in intensity before hitting the coast.

 The reason the storm still holds so much danger, despite its lower category classification, is its massive size, experts say.
 As the category decreases, so does the storm’s speed, meaning it will linger over some areas for days, lengthening the time period for damage such as flooding.
 From Thursday evening through Saturday, the storm is expected to hover along the coast of the Carolinas, causing devastating damage to the area, Accuweather says.
 Areas along the coast can expect to experience torrential rainfall, huge gusty winds, and erosion along the coast.
-Disasters such as toppling trees and power surges may also be experienced due to oversaturated soil.
+Disasters such as toppling trees and power surges may also be experienced due to the oversaturated soil.

 AccuWeather Founder and President Dr. Joel N. Myers estimates the Hurricane #Florence financial toll will reach $30,000,000,000 billion ($30 billion). https://t.co/jiLWPWwRVF